evolvingstuff/vdw2/content/posts/the-dutch-are-no-longer-re-embursed-for-vitamin-d.md

 │   │   inner_content: `Note by VitaminDWiki: 50,000 IU pill every two weeks would cost &lt;5 euros/person/year %%%AND there would be 13 fewer occasions to forget to take it`
 │   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `Note by VitaminDWiki: 50,000 IU pill every two weeks would cost &lt;5 euros/person/year %%%AND there would be 13 fewer occasions to forget to take it`
+│   │   │   full_match: `Note by VitaminDWiki: 50,000 IU pill every two weeks would cost &lt;5 euros/person/year `
-│   │   │   inner_content: `Note by VitaminDWiki: 50,000 IU pill every two weeks would cost &lt;5 euros/person/year %%%AND there would be 13 fewer occasions to forget to take it`├── TextNode
+│   │   │   inner_content: `Note by VitaminDWiki: 50,000 IU pill every two weeks would cost &lt;5 euros/person/year `
+│   │   ├── NewlineNode
-│   full_match: `\n`
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
+│   │   ├── TextNode
+│   │   │   full_match: `AND there would be 13 fewer occasions to forget to take it`
+│   │   │   inner_content: `AND there would be 13 fewer occasions to forget to take it`├── TextNode │   full_match: `\n`
 │   inner_content: `\n`├── FontNode
 │   full_match: `{FONT(size=&quot;18&quot;)}__{ATTACH(inline=&quot;1&quot; id=&quot;21049&quot; icon=&quot;1&quot;)}Download the 5 page study from VitaminDWiki {ATTACH}__{FONT}`